Pedro Almodóvar: 2019–present

 Almodóvar's next film—Pain and Glory (Dolor y gloria)—was released in Spain on 22 March 2019 by Sony Pictures Releasing.
 It first was selected to compete for the Palme d'Or at the 2019 Cannes Film Festival.
-The film centers around an aging film director, played by Antonio Banderas who is suffering from chronic illness and writer's block as he reflects on his life in flashbacks to his childhood.
-Penelope Cruz plays Jacinta, the mother of the aging film director, in the film's flashbacks.
+The film centers around an aging film director, played by Antonio Banderas, who is suffering from chronic illness and writer's block as he reflects on his life in flashbacks to his childhood.
+Penelope Cruz plays Jacinta, his mother, in the film's flashbacks.
 Almodóvar has described the film as semi-autobiographical.
 The film was nominated for the Academy Award for Best International Feature Film, though it ultimately lost to Bong Joon-ho's Parasite.